 After you have found and documented your sources, you are ready to use them in your own materials.
-Generally though, you want to be using your own words, creativity, and ideas, and citing third-party materials primarily to back you up.
+Generally, though, you want to be using your own words, creativity, and ideas, and citing third-party materials primarily to back up your scholarship.

-You can assume that almost all information that you find is copyrighted.
-It does not need to have a copyright statement or symbol on it, and it doesn't matter whether it is free to view on the web.
-In the U.S., everything is copyrighted from the moment it is fixed in tangible form, and, as a general rule, copyright in the United States for materials published since 1978 lasts for the life of the author plus 70 years.
+You should assume that almost all information that you find, in print and online, is copyrighted.
+The material does not need to have a copyright statement or symbol on it to be copyrighted, and whether it is free to view on the web makes no difference.
+In the U.S., everything is copyrighted from the moment it is fixed in tangible form, and the copyright term in the United States for materials published since 1978 generally lasts for the life of the author plus 70 years.

-Copyrighted material is not free to use, even with citation.
-Writing your own material and citing copyrighted sources for facts, statistics, and information and quoting brief passages of copyrighted material are fine.
+Copyrighted material is not free to use, even if you cite it properly.
+Writing your own material and citing copyrighted sources for facts, statistics, and information and quoting brief passages of copyrighted material in your work are fine.
 Providing links to websites is always fine as well.
-It is not acceptable to:
+However, it is not acceptable to:

 - Take large or significant amounts of content from your sources without written permission from the copyright holder.
 (The definition of significant varies by type of work.
 It could be as little as a single line from a poem or song lyric.) - Tell readers to follow links in your materials to an outside site and make copies of materials they find there.
-In such cases, the reader must seek permission from that site's copyright holder to make copies.
+In such cases, the reader would need to check the outside site's terms of use or copyright page to find out whether they must seek permission from the site's copyright holder to make copies.

-You may find materials whose copyright has expired or that were never copyrighted, that were considered in the public domain the moment they were published, or that were published under a Creative Commons or other license allowing reprinting or adaptation without seeking further permission.
-All such sources must be cited appropriately - failure to do so is plagiarism.
+You may find materials whose copyright has expired, that were never copyrighted, that were considered in the public domain the moment they were published, or that were published under a Creative Commons or other license allowing reprinting or adaptation without seeking further permission.
+All such sources must be cited appropriately-failure to do so is plagiarism.